Water Heater Troubleshooting 101

 For gas units, ensure that the valve for gas supply line is open.
 For units with electronic ignitions, determine whether the exhaust blower motor starts.
 If the exhaust unit fails to operate, a safety switch may be preventing the unit from operating.
 Homeowners with older models can attempt to re-ignite the pilot light by following the instructions in the owner’s manual.
 Two signs that the control valve should be replaced include a flickering pilot light or one that fails to remain lit.
 If you detect the telltale sign of gas, you may have a leak.
-Contact your local emergency services after you are a safe distance from your house.
+Leave your house right away and contact us.

 Hot Water Runs Out

 This problem can occur when the thermostat is faulty or it is set too low.
 Verify that the thermostat is on and set to the correct temperature.
 Make sure that your heater is large enough to meet the requirements of the household.
 Another possible issue is that your cold-water dip tube is defective, which lowers the capacity of the equipment because it prevents the unit from heating the water in the lower portion of the tank.
 An electric unit may have a defective heating element.
 These issues may require that a service technician replace your unit or perform repairs or services, such as replacing the thermostat or dip tube.